shristov-Monterway/commerce/documentation/firebase-emulator.md

 3. Look for any CORS errors in your browser console
 \`\`\`

-Let's update the main README.md to include a link to the Firebase emulator documentation:
+Let's fix the documentation/development-guidelines.md file: